sulmanc7/python_challenge/README.md

 # python_challenge

-Parse, analyze, summarize and display two sets of data using Pythong
+Parse, analyze, summarize and display two sets of data using Python